How to use Yondelis Vial

 Before receiving trabectedin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain other inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: low blood cell counts, liver disease (such as active hepatitis), kidney disease, recent/current infections, heart disease (such as heart failure).

 This drug may make you feel tired or weak.
 Alcohol or marijuana (cannabis) can make you more tired.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
 Alcohol can increase the risk of liver problems.
 Talk to your doctor if you are using marijuana (cannabis). .

-Trabectedin can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Trabectedin can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.